 What back in the day used to be a massive tabletop with reinforced legs and crossbeams, is now a light, ergonomic and easy-to-transport workstation.
 Modern-day desks are designed so that it takes minimum effort to receive and install them.
 They adjust to the environment and allow us the do the most with the advanced work tools we have.
 The office workers can easily connect all their devices to the existing grid thanks to the cable management integrated into the desk.
 The levelers allow having the tabletop completely levelled, in case of an uneven floor.
 And shall the nature of work require an extended tabletop, the CNC technology allows to manufacture laminated MDF in ergonomic shapes so that the worker can reach an optimal workflow on multiple surfaces.
 When it comes to moving, desks with Snap-In technology can be flat-packed easily without any special tools and reassembled at the new location.

-Panel systems offer personalized privacy while not completely isolating the employees, keeping them engaged in the team activity if necessary.
+Panel systems offer personalized privacy while keepping the employees in the loop and engaged in team activity if necessary.
 Great acoustic properties and productive accessories are making panel systems a go-to power solution for open offices.
-On top of that, modern panel systems are made of exchangeable elements, allowing to modify and reuse the solution based on the business needs.
-Every panel systems station is unique, the desk and the storage solution are selected to perfectly serve the need of an employee or a group of employees.
+On top of that, modern panel systems are made of exchangeable elements, allowing you to modify and reuse the solution based on your business needs.
+Every panel systems station is unique, the desk and the storage solution are selected to perfectly serve the needs of an employee or a group of employees.
 The panels can be made of laminate, glass or tackable fabrics and feature cable management, making it easier to keep the tabletops clean and organized.

 Decluttered and neat workplace is the key to keep things organized and stay productive.
 There is no doubt that objects around us influence us in the way we feel and perform.
 This research has shown that the physical environment influences our cognition, emotions and behavior.
 Therefore, the way how our environment is designed and how we operate in it can send our stress levels high, or make us feel comfortable and stimulate us in better performance.
 Even when you achieved to be paperless, there are still many things and tools you use daily.
 And so, it is important to pay attention to each role in the office and make sure they have easy access to the right storage solution.

-The King Arthur with his round table that he used when meeting with knights was onto something.
+King Arthur with his round table that he used when meeting with his knights was onto something.
 The round design keeps everyone at the same distance and makes all the participants feel equal.
 This encourages everyone to be part of the discussion and exchange their ideas.
-Also, the Square table might be suitable.
+On the other hand, square table offers a great amount of space and creates boundaries.
 However, not all meeting room layouts allow such table designs.
 Many times, the meetings take place in longer rectangular rooms that can only accommodate tables of a similar shape.
 The participants then sit alongside two long sides with the leading person in the front of the table.
 This layout is ideal for presentation or decisive meetings.
 Tables with integrated power and data plugs make it easy for participants to use their devices.
 Some modern meeting tables also have a storage space integrated into the central pedestal, where presentation equipment can be stored.
-This allows to keep the rest of the meeting room clean and allows everyone to focus on what’s important.
+This allows to keep the rest of the meeting room decluterred and allows everyone to focus on what’s important.